Annual Report 2023

 Our Good Food for Cities programme

-With global food consumption, markets and decision-making centres concentrated in urban areas, cities play a fundamental role in sparking a shift towards more sustainable food systems.
+As global food consumption, markets and decision-making centres are concentrated in urban areas, cities play a fundamental role in sparking a shift towards more sustainable food systems.
 They are laboratories to test new ideas, models and collaborations.
-Our Good Food for Cities programme approaches urban food systems through a systems-thinking lens.
-We strive to build interconnections between actors and to foster collective action mechanisms and inclusive business relationships through participatory and inclusive food governance structures.
-We try to understand how different areas are connected to each other and to identify levers for systems change that help us to navigate difficult trade-offs, such as how to improve access to affordable healthy food, while incentivising farmers and food chain workers to adopt more sustainable practices.
+Our Good Food for Cities programme approaches urban food systems through a systems-thinking lens, fostering interconnections between actors and collective action mechanisms.
+We build inclusive business relationships through participatory food governance structures, where we help raise the voice of vulnerable stakeholders By understanding how different areas are connected to each other, we identify levers for systems change.
+This helps us to navigate difficult trade-offs, such as how to improve access to affordable healthy food, while motivating farmers and food chain workers to adopt more sustainable practices

 Farmers reached per country